neondatabase/website/content/docs/community/contribution-guide.md

 ### Add a single page

-To add a single page to the docs sidebar, add the `title` with a slug, without an `items` entry.
-For example:
+To add a single page to the docs sidebar, add the `title` with a slug without an `items` entry.

 ```diff yaml
 +- title: Release notes